fishawack/core/README.md

 ## Migrating

+### 6.0.0

+Sass now manages its own watch.
+This generally doesn't effect stand alone repos, but will effect frameworks and projects that override the sass task.
+These frameworks will need to map their sass files to a single sass process so that the watch can handle reloading the files.

 ### 5.0.0

 Up until now, master branch always deployed the production target, qc branch deployed qc target and development  deployed staging.
 Now deploy targets are mapped directly to branch names, so a staging branch will need to be created to deploy the old staging deploy target.
 The config will also need updating to the following format.